Car loan statistics

 Auto loans vs. other types of debt

-Aside from using a loan to get from Point A to Point B, Americans take on debt for homes, school and even not-so-big purchases.
-Mortgages make up 67.63% of debt in America — which makes sense, considering a house is typically the most expensive purchase people make in their lifetime.
+Mortgages make up 67.63% of America’s debt — which makes sense, considering a house is typically the most expensive purchase people make in their lifetime.

-Here’s how auto loan debt has faired in terms of total US debt balance since 2003.
+Here’s how auto loan debt figures into the total US debt balance since 2003.

 Car loan percentage of total US debt balance